-An employer that would otherwise incur a complete withdrawal or a partial withdrawal will not be deemed to have withdrawn, despite the cessation of its obligation to contribute to the Plan, if all of the following conditions are met:

-- The employer first had an obligation to contribute to the Plan on or after January 1, 2015, but before January 1, 2018. - The employer had an obligation to contribute to the Plan for no more than 48 consecutive calendar months, starting with the first month for which the employer is obligated to contribute to the Plan. - The employer was obligated to make Plan contributions for each year through the date of withdrawal in an amount that was less than 2% of the sum of all employer contributions made to the Plan for each of such years. - The employer has never before avoided full or partial withdrawal liability from the Plan under the Free Look provision. - Any past service credit otherwise grantable to participants (other than current pensioners) for employment with the employer is cancelled. - The ratio of the Fund's assets to benefit payments made during the year preceding the first plan year for which the employer was required to contribute to the Plan was at least 8-to-1.
+Contribution Period for Prorating Liabilities 5 years.
+Contributions from significant withdrawn employers as of the date each pool is established are excluded.
+Contribution rate increases under the Funding Improvement Plan after December 31, 2014 are recognized if they result in increases in benefits.
+De minimis Deductible \$50,000, or 3/4 of 1% of the unfunded vested liability, if smaller.
+The deductible is reduced, dollar for dollar, if the gross assessment is in excess of \$100,000 Free Look An employer that would otherwise incur a complete withdrawal or a partial withdrawal will not be deemed to have withdrawn, despite the cessation of its obligation to contribute to the Plan, if all of the following conditions are met: The employer first had an obligation to contribute to the Plan on or after January 1, 2015. • The employer had an obligation to contribute to the Plan for no more than 48 consecutive calendar months, starting with the first month for which the employer is obligated to contribute to the Plan.
+The employer was obligated to make Plan contributions for each year through the date of withdrawal in an amount that was less than 2% of the sum of all employer contributions made to the Plan for each of such years. • The employer has never before avoided full or partial withdrawal liability from the Plan under the Free Look provision.
+Any past service credit otherwise grantable to participants (other than current pensioners) for employment with the employer is cancelled. • The ratio of the Fund's assets to benefit payments made during the year preceding the first plan year for which the employer was required to contribute to the Plan was at least 8-to-1.
+Affected Benefits Pools The Affected Benefits pools (as described by PBGC Technical Update 10-3) represent the present value of vested benefits that were eliminated each year due to implementation of the Rehabilitation Plan.
+Each pool is determined using the same interest rate assumption used for plan funding for the plan year for which it is established, and is amortized over 15 years at that interest rate.